-Do EIR Mitigation Measures or Uniformly Any Adverse Applied Any Impact Any Significant Impact More Development Where Impact Not Analyzed Off-Site or Severe Based Policies or was Analyzed Any as Significant Cumulative on Substantial Standards in the LUTE Peculiar Effect in LUTE Impact Not New Address/Resolve VVO uld the project: EIR Impacts?
-EIR?
+Do EIR Mitigation Measures or Uniformly Any Adverse Applied Any Impact Any Significant Impact More Development Where Impact Not Analyzed Off-Site or Severe Based Policies or was Analyzed Any as Significant Cumulative on Substantial Standards Ma uld the project.
+Peculiar Effect in LUTE fect in LUTE Impact Not EIR?
 Analyzed?
-Information?
-Impacts? a) Physically divide an established community?
-Draft EIR Setting pp. 3.1- 1 to 3.1-10 Impact 3.1.1 and 3.1.5 No No No No N/A, impact remains less than significant b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental impact?
-Draft EIR Setting pp. 3.1- 1 to 3.1- 10 Impact 3.1.2, 3.1.3, and 3.1.5 No No No No N/A, impact remains less than significant
+New Information?
+Address/Resolve Impacts?
+000 uld the project: Impacts?
+EIR? a) Physically divide an established community?
+Draft EIR Setting pp. 3.1- 1 to 3.1-10 Impact 3.1.1 and 3.1.5 No Νο No No N/A, impact remains less than significant b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental impact?
+Draft EIR Setting pp. 3.1- 1 to 3.1- 10 Impact 3.1.2, 3.1.3, and 3.1.5 No No Νο Νο N/A, impact remains less than significant a.
+Impact 3.1.1 of the LUTE Draft EIR, identifies that the LUTE does not include large-scale infrastructure projects such as new freeways or high volume roadways that would divide an established community.
+Likewise, critical transportation infrastructure linking one neighborhood to another would not be removed as part of the LUTE.
+Implementation of the policy provisions of the LUTE would ensure integration and compatibility of new development with existing land use conditions.
+This impact was determined to be less than significant under project and cumulative conditions (Impact 3.1.5).